Mediation Month Capitol Family – Mediation Folkestone

 There are a number of presentations taking place throughout the month in departments that are being led by your own mediators.
 If you are interested in mediation as a manager, senior leader, or as someone who finds themselves in a difficult work relationship, I encourage you to attend any of these presentations that take place.

-Please get in touch with the Mediation Folkestone single point of contact at your organisation or the Capitol Family Mediation Service if you would like more information about how mediation might be able to assist you.
+Please get in touch with the single point of contact at your organisation or the Capitol Family Mediation Service if you would like more information about how mediation might be able to assist you.